justmars/django-yabl/README.md

 Yet another bookmarking library (yabl) for Django.
 Bookmark and tag arbitrary models.

+`AbstractBookmarkable` contains `bookmarks` field.
+This enables  arbitrary child models, e.g. Movies, Books, Laws, Clothes, etc., to inherit uniform properties for bookmarking and tagging.

-The `AbstractBookmarkable` contains a `bookmarks` field mapped to a generic `Bookmark` model containing:
+The `bookmarks` field is mapped to a generic `Bookmark` model containing:

 1. the authenticated user adding the bookmark, i.e. the `bookmarker`;
 2. the concrete model instance referenced, i.e. the _bookmarked_;[^1] and